willcpope/text_generation/README.md

 While both models produced some interesting content, it required curation to find usable results.
 Per the aitextgen documentation -

 > Not all AI generated text will be good, hence why human curation is currently a necessary strategy for many finetuned models.
 In testing, only 5% — 10% of generated text is viable.
 One of the design goals of aitextgen is to help provide tools to improve that signal-to-noise ratio.

+Of 100 generated text this in my opinion had the most potential relative to coherant plot points:

+> Ancient ruin in Alabama swamp - voodoo.
+The black trees of the old man seemed to tell them, but he would do not speak a thing it, but one would help no doubt a single thing could be, nor would find their father that might have left and other things.